What is Civics?

 • I am Just a Bill - Schoolhouse Rock: America - I'm Just a Bill Music Video (You may remember this!)

-• Civics 101 - If you enjoy listening to podcasts this NPR podcast, from the New Hampshire public radio will be a way of learning more about our government and you role in it.
-The most recent podcasts are listed and linked here.
+• Civics 101 - If you enjoy listening to podcasts, this NPR podcast from the New Hampshire public radio will be a way of learning more about our government and your role in it.

 • Branches of the U.S. Government - Learn about the executive, legislative, and judicial branches of the U.S. government.